andrebeu/active-learning/frustrated-rodent-/README.md

 ## notes
 * task and agent objects. `runepoch` function loops `task.sample_trail()`.
-* agent actions influence trial type (valid vs not-valid). not valid is longer ITI / unrewarded "timeout".
+* agent response influences trial type (valid vs not-valid). not valid corresponds to intertrial interval, implemented as a zero delay of length `trlen`.
-* needs to support different trial_len for each epoch to allow curriculum delay. epoch_len must be fixed. padding might be required when epoch len not divisible by trial len.
+* supports different `trlen` for each epoch to allow curriculum delay. epoch_len must be fixed. padding might be required when epoch len not divisible by trial len.
 * pub happens on final step (epoch_len+1)

 ## simplifications